-A reader asked about my publishing workflows, and I promised I’d write a post about my tools and process.
-Figured now was as good a time as any, and if it helps others all the better.
+A while ago a reader asked about my publishing workflows, and I promised I’d write a post about my tools and process.
+I figure now is as good a time as any, and if it helps others, all the better.
 I’ll start with how I write, build and host my blog, then I’ll follow up with books and other stuff I create when time and interest permits.

 I draft all my posts in Ulysses, a markdown writing-focussed app for macOS and iOS.
 I settled on this app after a two-year-long process of trialling and reviewing apps, many of which you can find on my blog under the reviews category.
 My reasons are simple — I enjoy writing in Ulysses, and for me, it has the right balance of features and focus.
 While most markdown editors feel like they are pitched at developers, Ulysses is built for writers.